fastlane/docs/docs/actions/lane_context.md

-> Access the fastlane lane context values
-More information about how the lane context works: https://docs.fastlane.tools/advanced/#lane-context
+> Access the fastlane lane context values<br>More information about how the lane context works: https://docs.fastlane.tools/advanced/#lane-context

 lane_context ||